ElisaLegnani/PhotorealisticRendering/docs/explore.md

 The output files will be named to track the parameters setting (ex: `cb_n4_d3_s25_w400_h400_a0.6.png`)

+👉🏽 *Suggestion*: thanks to the *stratified sampling* implementation increasing `samples` rather than `n_rays` reduces the grainy effect more efficiently.

 **Voilà!
 You can see this cornell box example as an invitation to contribute at this library❣️**